 For COVID-19 research updates, please consult https://www.mun.ca/covid19/

-- Researchers who do not have ICEHR approval for in-person research must first submit an ICEHR amendment request and protocols which include the COVID-19 requirements below, to be reviewed and approved, before proceeding.
+• Researchers who have ICEHR approval for in-person research to to follow the stipulations outlined in the research update above.
+Those who may wish to conduct their research remotely / virtually must first submit an ICEHR amendment request and revised protocols, to be reviewed and approved, before proceeding.

 In these exceptional circumstances, the considerations and pressures around the ethical conduct of research involving humans are complex and continually evolving.
 ICEHR encourages researchers to consult guidance provided by the Interagency Advisory Panel on Research Ethics (PRE) at https://ethics.gc.ca/eng/nr-cp_2020-09-02.html.

 Other Research Ethics Boards